TYPO3/Fluid/Documentation/Syntax/ViewHelpers.rst

 ============================

 Depending on the situation, it might be better to use the inline syntax instead of the tag syntax and vice versa.
-Here's a more complex example that shows where the inline syntax is still possible, but might make things more complicated.
+Here is a more complex example that shows where the inline syntax is still possible, but might make things more complicated:

 .. code-block:: xml